 Hollywood in the 1980s

-The costume supervisor on the production was addicted to valium and spent most of his time asleep in one of the studio warehouses, there was a constant battle being waged over control of the set by both the despicable little creature Cimino and the executive producer Dino De Laurentiis who was somehow able to finance some of the era’s worst films.
+The costume supervisor on the production was addicted to valium and spent most of his time asleep in one of the studio warehouses and there was a constant battle being waged over control of the set by both the despicable little creature Cimino and the executive producer Dino De Laurentiis who was somehow able to finance some of the era’s worst films.
 And then there was the talent.

 My closest friend, who also began working in the ‘industry’ at the same time (yes, it’s known as both THE business and THE industry so you get an idea where some of the inflated egos originate), went into Mickey Rourke’s dressing room to put out his next costume change and noticed a PILE of white powder on the dressing table.
 Thinking it was just the leftovers from the canister of Johnson’s Baby Powder that the actor had requested to prevent chaffing during the action scenes, my friend picked up the waste basket and proceeded hand-in-motion to rake the powder off the counter when Mickey’s body guard—who was sitting nearby in the room—screamed for him to STOP!
 Needless to say, that was a lesson learned by all the costume department on that particular day.
 In the 1980s, piles of white powder lying in wait for discriminating noses were plentiful on almost every movie set.